 AMC's key strategic objective is the maximisation of value for the Company's Shareholders, which it continues to work towards.
-Its teams are very experienced in the active management of investment and development property and provide the Company with a great deal of valuable local market knowledge and expertise.
-Good progress has been made with the sales of two key development projects in Warsaw (Apartamenty przy Krasińskiego and Concept House), Capital Art Apartments (the second stage) and Platinum Towers.
-In October 2012 the Company commenced construction and sales of the third stage of Capital Art Apartments.
+Its teams are very experienced in the active management of investment and development property and provide the Company with local market knowledge and expertise.
+Good progress has been made with the sales of key development projects in Warsaw (Apartamenty przy Krasińskiego and Concept House), Capital Art Apartments (the second and third stage) and Platinum Towers.
+In April and July 2013 the constructions of Concept House and Apartamenty przy Krasińskiego were successfully completed.

-Reuven Havar Chief Executive Officer Atlas Management Company Limited 21 March 2013 Ziv Zviel Chief Financial Officer and Chief Operations OfficerAtlas Management Company Limited
+Reuven Havar Chief Executive Officer Atlas Management Company Limited 20 March 2014 Ziv Zviel Chief Financial Officer and Chief Operations Officer Atlas Management Company Limited